Mark & Jessica Hagen

 Mark and Jes are passionate Christ followers, believing that the measuring stick of all we do should be how much love is produced.
 They are the creators and collaborators based out of The Harbour at Riondel and have a passion to see young adults encounter the love of Jesus through creativity, community and creation.
 If they aren’t found painting, making music, or hosting people around their kitchen table; they can be found out on an adventure on this beautiful property with their three kids (Weston, Brody, and Anika) and their dog Thora.
 They are eager to share this space, and their hearts, with the people they encounter.

-They have been living in Christian’s hometown of San Pedro, CA, while he goes to school to pursue a career in Special Education.
-Molly has been spending her time experimenting in the kitchen and volunteering at Trinity San Pedro with their children and youth programs.
-Together they have enjoyed exploring local restaurants and coffee shops, time with Christian’s family and their young adult group, and weekend getaways to see a bit more of California.
+Before moving to the Kootenays, they spent time living in Christian’s hometown of San Pedro, California, where Christian was studying toward a career in Special Education.
+During that season Molly enjoyed experimenting in the kitchen and volunteering with children and youth at Trinity San Pedro.
+Together they loved exploring local restaurants and coffee shops, spending time with Christian’s family and their young adult community, and taking weekend trips to see more of California.

 Christian & Molly Hoff